Table of Contents

 With all your lines and symbols planned out, it’s time to start painting.
 This can be done by hand, but that can be backbreaking work—especially if you have an entire parking lot to stripe.
 Using a line striping machine will make this task quicker, and yield far superior results.

-Regardless of the model you choose, you will be able to apply the paint simply by pulling a trigger on your machine and maneuvering it over the intended line at walking pace.
+Regardless of the striping machines you choose, you will be able to apply the paint simply by pulling a trigger on your machine and maneuvering it over the intended line at walking pace.
 Most line stripers will include a locking mechanism to keep your wheels from turning and guarantee a straight line every time.
 Line stripers that hole five-gallon cans of paint can even be outfitted with lasers that help you stripe straight lines without having to chalk or mask off anything in advance.

 Step 4: Let It Dry & Clean Up Your Equipment